 Q: I have short 6 to 8 inch pieces of my pine tree falling off.
 The ends look like they have been chewed through.
 I have over 24 of these section laying under the tree.
 The tree is large with a base of over 24 inches.
 What is happening ?

 Several folks said they had seen the same thing.
-Marcus M., though, made an interesting observation that this need fall coincides with squirrels frantically eating pine seeds in preparation for winter.
+Marcus M., though, made an interesting observation that this fall sighting coincides with squirrels frantically eating pine seeds from cones in preparation for winter.
+See his photos below.

-My neighbor has the clusters you have PLUS lots of gnawed pine cones nearby.
+My neighbor has the clusters you have PLUS lots of gnawed pine cones on his driveway.

 I think squirrels are tearing off pine cones to get at the seeds and in the process are breaking clusters of needles which then fall to the ground.